Why the heck do dogs regurgitate raw dog food?

-Air-Dried Raw With ZiwiPeak
+Short-Term Solution: Air-Dried Raw Dog Food ZiwiPeak

-After I cleaned up several spots of the regurgitated remainder in the living room and my office, I decided to try a different approach and re-introduced ZiwiPeak, an air-dried raw food from New Zealand I had fed back in 2013.
+After that, I decided to try a different approach and re-introduced ZiwiPeak.
+That’s an air-dried raw dog food from New Zealand I had fed back in 2013.

 It wasn’t until her recent regurgitating episodes that I learned about the difference between regurgitation and vomiting.

-When a dog regurgitates, she makes the food resurface from the esophagus fairly effortlessly without heaving and retching, and then tries to eat re-eat it.
+When a dog regurgitates, she makes the food resurface from the esophagus fairly effortlessly without heaving and retching, and then tries to re-eat it.

 When a dog vomits, she ejects the contents of the stomach and upper intestine by heaving and retching.